Table of Contents:

 For recent retirees who are still healthy both mentally and physically, it is a perfect time to plan ahead for the type of funeral or memorial services or even how one wants to have their body cared for.
 Doing so allows you to be in control and discuss options that will make your loved ones more comfortable during a difficult and stressful time.

 The convenience and financial savings afforded with cremation are probably why many Americans have stopped seeing it as an “alternative,” and embraced it as the most valid option.

 In fact, as of 2019 the cremation rate in America has risen to over 54%, surpassing the burial rate of 39%.

 The first, and most important, decision to make in your planning is between that of cremation and burial.
 Oftentimes people have a steadfast preference based familial or religious traditions.
 However, if you find yourself unsure as to which is best for you, there are a number of factors to consider.

 The one people are always most concerned about is price.
-The national average cost for a traditional funeral and burial is between $7,000 and $8,000.
+The average cost of cremation is one-third less than the average cost of a traditional funeral and burial.
 This is because there are many services and costs involved, such as:

 - Grave site and grave digging

 - Grave liner or outer burial container

 There are also certain limitations that come with burials and funerals.
 For example, if you would rather avoid a large fee for embalming, the wake and burial must happen very quickly.
 This could be a problem if family and friends from out of town are unable to travel in time to be a part of the service.